Redwood Research Grant Application Guidelines

 Save the Redwoods League supports applied hypothesis-driven research on the biology and ecology of coast redwood and giant sequoia forests.

-Research Grant Pre-proposals are due on October 21st, 2024.
+Redwood Research Grant Pre-proposals are due on October 10th, 2025.
 See Pre-proposal Instructions below for submission information.
-If your Pre-proposal is selected by our review committee for further consideration, a complete application with the full proposal (to be provided) will be due on November 25th, 2024.
+If your Pre-proposal is selected by our review committee for further consideration, a complete application with the full proposal (template will be provided) will be due on November 14th, 2025.

 Please contact Laura Lalemand, Senior Scientist, at Science@SaveTheRedwoods.org to discuss how the proposed work may support the League’s conservation mission, as well as ask general questions about the Research Grant Program.
 Please note that past grant recipients must meet their prior grant obligations to be eligible for funding in the current grant cycle.